platform9/decco/README.md

    v1.3.0, you create a new branch, named `release-x.y`, where `x` and `y` are the major and minor version respectively.
 Or,
    (b) if you are releasing a **patch**, such as 1.3.5, you check out the existing branch with the appropriate major and minor version.
-For example, fo 1.3.5 check out `release-1.3`.
+For example, for 1.3.5 check out `release-1.3`.

 2. On the release branch, create and push a commit that bumps